Resources to help you manage all your pet parents' keys!

 Growing your business is a great feeling!
 Managing a growing collection of keys, codes, and lockboxes — not as great of a feeling.
 Keeping track of all your client’s keys can quickly get out of hand if you’re not careful.
 Lockouts or lost keys put your clients’ pets and their home security at risk.
-Every pet sitter needs to have a system in place to manage client keys so that they can provide consistent, reliable care to clients’ pets and keep their homes safe and secure.
+Every pet sitter or dog walker needs to have a key management system in place to manage client keys so that they can provide consistent, reliable care to clients’ pets and keep their homes safe and secure.
 This post will help you create a key management system that is right for your business.

 Common Key Management Systems Used by Pet Sitters

 Using lockboxes lets you store keys right where you need them – at the client’s house.
 If you have a lot of sitters working for your company, using lockboxes can make key management simpler and save time because you’ll never need to arrange key exchanges with sitters.
 Clients may also like the fact they have more control over their keys with a lockbox than if they had to give you their keys to keep on file.
 For clients who have a garage code or a code on their door, you may not even need to have a lockbox.
 Check out some recent updates to Time To Pet showing how to manage a No Key Required customer.
 If you are using Time To Pet, it's easy to leave notes on a pet parent's profile, including a door code or hidden key location.

 Lockboxes aren't always allowed or wanted.
 Many apartment and condo buildings have rules prohibiting lockboxes or don’t have a suitable location to place them.
 And some clients may not be comfortable leaving their key in a lockbox for security reasons.